Museum Stories

 VMFA Staff’s Favorite Artworks

-Wife of the Lynch Victim, Irwinton, Georgia by Marion Palfi
+1. Wife of the Lynch Victim, Irwinton, Georgia by Marion Palfi

-Favorite of Alex Nyerges, Director and CEO.
+Alex Nyerges, Director and CEO

 Marion Palfi, Wife of the Lynch Victim, 1947, Irwington, Georgia.
 Center for Creative Photography/Virginia Museum of Fine Arts.

-Marion Palfi, Wife of the Lynch Victim, Irwinton, Georgia, 1947, Center for Creative Photography/Virginia Museum of Fine Arts.
+Marion Palfi, Wife of the Lynch Victim, Irwinton, Georgia, 1947, Center for Creative Photography, Virginia Museum of Fine Arts, Richmond, VA, USA.

-“Marion Palfi was a Hungarian-American photographer in the middle of the 20th century who earned accolades for her socially focused photography.
-She considered herself a ‘social research photographer’ with different series of her work that centered on civil rights, Native Americans, aging, abandoned children, and poverty.
-In the 1940s, Life Magazine turned down her work on segregation in the south which they deemed ‘TOO CONTROVERSIAL’.
-This is one of the photographs she had proposed for publication.
-I chose this work for two reasons: I am working on an exhibition and book for 2023 on Hungarian American photographers of the 20th century and Marion Palfi is one of the 35 photographers included in this landmark exhibit.
+I chose this work for two reasons: I had been working on a 2023 exhibition American, Born Hungary: Kertesz, Capa and the Hungarian American Photographic Legacy, and Marion Palfi was one of the 35 photographers included in this landmark show.
 More importantly, in the current era of continued inequality and systemic racism, this work is a reminder that we are not far removed from the rampant lynchings of innocent Black men in the South during the 20th century.
-Palfi’s ability to capture the humanity of the victim’s wife and her grief is palpable.”
+Palfi’s ability to capture the humanity of the victim’s wife and her grief is palpable.

-Cup with Spiral of Glyphs
+2. Cup with Spiral of Glyphs

-Favorite of Debbie Linn, Assistant Chief Conservator.
+Debbie Linn, Assistant Chief Conservator

-Cup with Spiral of Glyphs, 300–900 CE, Mayan.
-Virginia Museum of Fine Arts, Richmond, VA, USA.
+Cup with Spiral of Glyphs, 300–900 CE, Mayan, Virginia Museum of Fine Arts, Richmond, VA, USA.

-“This Late Classic period cup from 300–900 CE is a wonderful example of the extraordinary craftsmanship, technological advancement, and societal sophistication of the Maya.
+This Late Classic period cup from 300–900 CE is a wonderful example of the extraordinary craftsmanship, technological advancement, and societal sophistication of the Maya.
 This vessel is such a beautiful design.
 I love how the glyphs were specifically positioned and carved to fit within the spiral pattern.
-This was clearly a very well thought out and carefully executed design, reflecting the skills of its maker, the aesthetics of its time, and the importance of writing and communication to the Maya.”
+This was clearly a very well thought-out and carefully executed design, reflecting the skills of its maker, the aesthetics of its time, and the importance of writing and communication to the Maya.

-Steeped by Robert Pruitt
+3. Steeped by Robert Pruitt

 Robert Pruitt, Steeped, 2011, Virginia Museum of Fine Arts, Richmond, VA, USA.

-“I find myself drawn to Robert Pruitt’s Steeped.
+I find myself drawn to Robert Pruitt’s Steeped.
 I love the darker tones.
 She’s steeped in pride and culture.
-For me, the pyramids in the hair suggest that she is a towering and empowered woman.
+For me, the pyramids in her hair suggest that she is a towering and empowered woman.
 She reminds me of the women I grew up with in my family and the women I saw in my neighborhood as a kid.
-Proud and fierce, that Afro is fabulous.”
+Proud and fierce, that Afro is fabulous.

-Ideographs of Eight Confucian Virtues
+4. Ideographs of the Eight Confucian Virtues

-Favorite of Kenneth Kim, Web and Digital Marketing Manager.
+Kenneth Kim, Web and Digital Marketing Manager

-Ideographs of Eight Confucian Virtues (Munjado), 19th century, eight panel folding screen, Joseon Dynasty.
-Virginia Museum of Fine Arts, Richmond, VA, USA.
+Ideographs of Eight Confucian Virtues (Munjado), 19th century, eight-panel folding screen, Joseon Dynasty, Virginia Museum of Fine Arts, Richmond, VA, USA.

-“Ideographs of Eight Confucian Virtues (Munjado) is one of my favorite works in the VMFA collection.
+Ideographs of Eight Confucian Virtues (Munjado) is one of my favorite works in the VMFA collection.
 I am Korean American, and this work has allowed me to connect with my heritage in a way that I had not before.
-I visited the museum with my mother and the fact that our culture was represented in an art museum was a highlight during our time there.
-Seeing this work really creates a feeling that my culture truly exists in a very real way, and allows me to feel a larger connection to that culture and where I come from.”
+I visited the museum with my mother, and the fact that our culture was represented in an art museum was a highlight during our time there.
+Seeing this work really creates a feeling that my culture truly exists in a very real way, and allows me to feel a larger connection to that culture and where I come from.

 Get your daily dose of art